 The EBS MoneyManager current account is a no-frills account suitable for people who don’t need extra bells and whistles that other banks offer such as an overdraft facility, rewards scheme or Apple or Google Pay.
 However, there are no fees for day-to-day transactions.

-You can have your salary or wages deposited into this account to use for your daily transactions, and have a separate savings account to squirrel money away for a holiday, new home or a special purchase.
+You can have your salary or wages deposited into this account to use for your daily transactions.

 - Online banking.
 View and manage your account online, set up payments and make transfers.